OlgaGolovkina/py_converter/README.md

 ![py_converter Logo](https://apptha-blog.s3.amazonaws.com/blog/wp-content/uploads/2018/10/over.png)
 # py_converter
 Simple system for converting the currency.
-Lightweight implementation (only success pass, just a quick example for the coding interview).
+Lightweight implementation (only success pass, the final goal: a quick example for the coding interview).
 #
 Python 3.7 is supported.
 Install all requirements, preferably within a virtualenv:
 * Clone this repo